piyolab/cryptopurse/README.md

 ```

 ### Use testnet
-- add a following parameter
+- add the following parameter

 ```
 ?network=3